CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/bill-of-materials/bom-header.md

 The Bill of Materials (BOM) Header form enables users to define the structure of a Bill of Material for a final product or a component used in another Bill of Material.
 This feature ensures precise material management and production planning.

+To access Bill of Materials form Header, navigate to:

 :::note Path
     Production → Bill Of Materials → Bill of Materials → Header
 :::